Zweer/zweer.github.io/about/index.md

 scalability issues...
 Someone thinks I'm a genius, someone I'm an idiot: you have the choice!

-A part from that I'm a web development enthusiast (I paid my university building websites and I made it my job for three years): technically I'm a Javascript full stack developer, PHP developer specialyzed in Wordpress and CSS ninja...
+Apart from that I'm a web development enthusiast (I paid university developing websites and I made it my job for three years): technically I'm a Javascript full stack developer, PHP developer specialyzed in Wordpress and CSS ninja...
 But I just like the "I can do anything" phrase, it's shorter!!

+Last, but not least, I have hobbies and thing I like to do in my spare time:

+- I used to play basketball and now I'm trying to returning to the field...
+- I'm trying to find the next big idea, the next big startup, but at the moment I'm only dreaming with an idea we (me and a bunch of friends) had few months ago